Dance: Digital records necessary as sheriff's office weighs medical contract

 “If I were to ask them right now how many times the rescue squad had come to the detention center to take someone to the hospital, they couldn’t tell me.
 Everything is on paper.
 Nothing is electronic or digital,” Dance said.
 “If I were to question how many sick calls, just to make sure we’re getting our bang for our buck, they couldn’t tell me.”

-“Not to say that ECMS has done anything nefarious, it’s just good business sense that you know what you’re paying for instead of something on a piece of paper that says it is $60,000, so you owe $60,000,” she said.

 Dance also noted that ECMS pockets half of the unused money from a catastrophic fund and returns the other half to the county.
-Dance said that other vendors and those who use them said that all the money should go back to the county.
+Other vendors said all the money should go back to the county.

 The lack of historical data also concerns the sheriff and Norman.
 Dance said ECMS has said that they would work on getting digital records, but she has yet to see any proof of that.
 She also said she’s surprised that off-site providers such as Vidant Health have not complained about an inability to access information immediately in an emergency situation.